lars76/chinese-subtitle-ocr/README.md

 # chinese-subtitle-ocr
 This project shows how to implement an optical character recognition via SSD and CNN.
 The focus lies here mainly on the special case of Chinese subtitles.
 Due to their homogeneous form, a near perfect accuracy of 100% should be possible (see for example [1]).
-The method used in this project is susceptible to lightning conditions and the resolution of the video, but by fine-tuning the parameters for most videos a good accuracy can be achieved.
+The method used in this project is susceptible to changing lightning conditions and the resolution of the video, but by fine-tuning the parameters for most videos a good accuracy can be achieved.

 The recognition of the subtitles is done in three steps: